douhthood/vector_sample_code/Getting Started/HNSW Indexes.md

 - The entire HNSW vector index must fit with RAM
 - They tend take longer to create than IVFFlat indexes

+There are three forms of syntax for creating HNSW vector indexes:
+- Basic - uses defaults
+- Define the WITH TARGET ACCURACY clauses
+- Use the Options clause

+I recommend using the WITH TARGET ACCURACY clause as it is simple and will tend to give the best performance.